 - Supplier diversity.

 Within each category, Comerica defined specific metrics for each leader.
 For example, workforce diversity focuses on hiring, promotions, and retention.
 Within hiring, the metrics track the application pool for age, gender, and minority/nonminority compared with the employees hired.
-The same process and metrics applies to promotions and retention to provide an extensive review of D&I in all business units.
+The same process and metrics apply to promotions and retention to provide an extensive review of D&I in all business units.
 By using a workforce analytics tool, leaders and the diversity team know exactly where each leader is in relation to the goals.

 For example, if the technology department promotes fewer women than men to the senior and manager levels, then the technology leader develops a specific goal to help solve the issue.
 The goal may be requiring that 50 percent of the applicant pool for all senior officers be female.
 The hiring decision can’t be made until the application pool meets the criteria.